 Instructions

 - Cut each zucchini in half lengthwise.
 Make shallow cuts in a crosshatch pattern on the flesh side.
-Sprinkle 1 teaspoon of salt over the flesh and let it rest for 15 minutes.
+Sprinkle 1 teaspoon of kosher salt over the flesh and let it rest for 15 minutes.
 The salt will draw water out.
 The crosshatch pattern helps the salt penetrate the zucchini.

 - After 15 minutes, the zucchini will have visible water droplets on its surface.
 Pat it dry using paper towels.